On The Road Again

 Day 17 - Pago Pago, American Samoa

-We arrived at Pago Pago, American Samoa about 7:25 AM.
-At that time it was 81°, humidity was 91% and there was a light rain.
-All the makings of a lovely day.
+We arrived in Pago Pago, American Samoa, at about 7:25 a.m.
+It was already 81 degrees with 91% humidity and a light rain.
+All the ingredients for a memorable tropical day.

-Once again we started with the regular breakfast of cold cereal in our cabin.
-I know, not very "cruise ship".
-About 9:00 we grabbed our miniature AAA travel umbrellas and headed ashore.
+Once again, breakfast was our standard bowl of cold cereal in the cabin.
+I know—not exactly the classic cruise ship breakfast.
+Around 9:00 we grabbed our miniature AAA travel umbrellas and headed ashore.

-Back on the ship we stopped by the Horizon Cafe for a little lunch and, more importantly, several glasses of water.
-Oh, and one Blue Moon.
+Back on the ship, we stopped at the Horizon Court for a light lunch and, more importantly, several glasses of water.
+Oh... and one Blue Moon.

 ______________________